kr-jschoi/jongseo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jongseo Choi received the B.S. degree in Electronic Engineering from Chungbuk National University, South Korea, in 2015.
 He received the M.S. degree in Automotive Software Engineering from Chemnitz University of Technology, Germany, in 2020.
 He was  a quality engineer in the mechatronics quality department of Hyundai Mobis Co., Ltd., South Korea,  from 2015 to 2018.
 He worked with IAV Automotive Engineering, Inc., Germany, as an intern researcher  working on motion prediction for autonomous vehicles, from 2019 to 2020.
-Since 2020, he has been  with ThorDrive Co., Ltd, Seoul, South Korea, as a senior researcher working on motion planning for autonomous driving.
-His research interests include motion planning and motion prediction for autonomous vehicles and robotics.
+Since 2020, he has been  with ThorDrive Co., Ltd, Seoul, South Korea, as a senior researcher working on motion planning for autonomous driving and multi-agent.
+His research interests include motion planning and multi-agent planning for autonomous vehicles and robotics.
 {style="text-align: justify;"}